Jane Chastain: Career

-She jumped to national TV with "The Jane Chastain Show -- Everything You've Always Wanted to Know About Sports but Were Afraid to Ask."
+She jumped to national TV with "The Jane Chastain Show – Everything You've Always Wanted to Know About Sports but Were Afraid to Ask."

 CBS hired her in 1974 to provide commentary for various televised sports events.
 During the CBS National Football League telecast of a game on October 13, 1974, she became the first female NFL announcer, brought in as a commentator alongside Don Criqui and Irv Cross.
 The mail and telephone calls ran heavily against her.
 Bob Wussler, CBS vice president in charge of sports, admitted that he made a mistake by using her on a major team sport and not introducing her slowly.
 "The biggest problem was that she was the first."

 Chastain was used on occasional NFL broadcasts the rest of the 1974 season and also worked the college Sun Bowl Game that season.
-She also worked some CBS National Basketball Association telecasts.
-She landed an exclusive interview with Portland Trailblazer's 7"2" center Bill Walton, who had been injured.
+She also worked on some CBS National Basketball Association telecasts.
+She landed an exclusive interview with Portland Trail Blazers' 7'2" center Bill Walton, who had been injured.
 She went live on CBS's halftime show and was praised for her work.
 Soon afterward, she informed the network that she was pregnant.
 After that she was assigned mostly features.

-When the network failed to renew her contract she returned to Miami television where Bernie Rosen, the long-time sports director for WTVJ, was only too happy to have her.
+When the network failed to renew her contract, she returned to Miami television, where Bernie Rosen, the long-time sports director for WTVJ, was only too happy to have her.
 "She was always good.
 She knew her stuff.
 She could do everything well.
 She was a terrific interviewer.
 She had everything going for her, but the timing (at the network) was all wrong.
 Nowadays, she'd be a superstar."
-In 1977, she moved to Los Angeles where she began working for KABC-TV.
+In 1977, she moved to Los Angeles, where she began working for KABC-TV.

 During the 1980s, Chastain began turning her attention toward politics.
 She hosted a radio program, What Washington Doesn't Want You to Know, as well as served on a number of boards and commissions.
 She writes for conservative-leaning online publications such as WorldNetDaily, and has written several books about politics.

 Personal life

-Chastain married Skip Thomas, a local television host and producer (1962-1965) who had nothing to do with her athletic success.
-She married industrial designer Roger Chastain (1968–present) who, at the time, was one of the southeast's leading sports car drivers.
+Chastain married Skip Thomas, a local television host and producer (1962–1965) who had nothing to do with her athletic success.
+She married industrial designer Roger Chastain (1968–present), who, at the time, was one of the Southeast's leading sports car drivers.
 They are pilots and live on a private runway in southern California.
 They have one son, Blayne, born June 16, 1975.